damianpajak/FruitApp/README.md

 The website was created on the basis of a ready-made API available on the website: `https://www.fruityvice.com/`

+The website was made available on the **[Vercel](https://vercel.com/)** platform at: [https://fruit-app-swart.vercel.app/](https://fruit-app-swart.vercel.app/)

+Data is saved in a database on the platform:

 The website is supported on both phones and desktops.

 **Axios** technology is used for HTTP queries and is used to communicate with APIs.